11/20/2018 0 Comments

 When asked about what her own career goals, Sophie said she would like to use exploration to help achieve a more sustainable and equitable future and to be happy.
 “Under that plan there are a plethora of tracks that require a lot of pivoting and stepping out of my comfort zone to achieve.
 But life is too short to do anything less than what you are passionate about.”

-Lauren is the Editor-in-Chief of the Scientista Foundation and a PhD student at Michigan State University studying the behavior and physiology of electric fish.
+Lauren is the Editor-in-Chief of the Scientista Foundation and a graduate student at Michigan State University studying the behavior and physiology of electric fish.
 Since obtaining her B.A. in biology from Vanderbilt University, she worked on several wildlife research projects throughout North and South America.
 She is excited to work with Scientista to increase accessibility to research and expand outreach efforts geared for women in STEM.
 Her experience in science writing includes an internship with publisher John Wiley & Sons Inc., working as science editor for the Vanderbilt McLaughlin neurology lab, and serving on the staff of her university’s newspaper.
-In her free time, Lauren enjoys wildlife photography, kayaking, dance, and going to concerts.
+In her free time, Lauren enjoys wildlife photography, kayaking, and dance.